spikeyamk/teplotna_komora/README.md

 - Use `const` keyword by default as much as possible in place of variables, object member declarations, function arguments and object member method declarations.
 - Pass arguments as `const` reference to avoid unnecessary copying.
 - Use `unsigned` version of numerical data types to avoid overflow into negative values when needed.
-- Use `constexpr` whenever computation of an expression at the compile time is possible.
+- Use `constexpr` whenever computation of an expression is possible at compile time.
 - If you want to return mulitple parameters from a function return a `struct` or use `std::tuple`.
 - Use C++ for range loops to iterate over iterable objects or use iterators.
 - Use `#include <cstdint>` and `uint8_t` or `uint16_t` data types for example to explicitly express the size of a variable instead of `unsigned char` or `unsigned short`.
-- Avoid using `static` keyword when for local variables.
+- Avoid using `static` keyword for local variables.

 #### Object-oriented programming

 - If you need more abstraction you're allowed to use OOP.
 - Use `class` keyword for objects containing member methods, use `struct` keyword for objects with member variables only.
 If you want to add methods to it rewrite it with `class` keyword.
-- Use of dynamic or preferably static polymorphism allowed.
+- Use of dynamic or preferably static polymorphism is allowed.
 - RTTI is enabled for now don't rely on it too much, it may be disabled in the future in order to save FLASH space.

 #### Functional programming